Trucking industry in American culture: 21st century

 In 2009, the FBI released the results of a five-year-long study (the Highway Serial Killings Initiative) investigating more than 500 unsolved murders of prostitutes, hitchhikers, and stranded motorists, many of whom were dumped on or near major trucking routes.
 The FBI has speculated that many of these victims were murdered by long-haul truck drivers, some of whom may be serial killers.
 Investigators surmise that the mobility and lack of supervision enjoyed by long-haul truck drivers have contributed to this phenomenon.

 In response to the investigation, executive vice president of the Owner-Operator Independent Drivers Association, Todd Spencer, said "Truckers are just absolutely outraged that various media sources or the FBI would draw the conclusion that truckers are over-represented in the ranks of serial killers".

-The third season of the reality television show Ice Road Truckers premiered on the History Channel in 2009, documenting the lives of truck drivers working the Dalton Highway in Alaska.
+Ice Road Truckers is a reality television series that originally aired on the History Channel from 2007 to 2017 documenting the lives of truck drivers working the Dalton Highway in Alaska.
+It returned from hiatus in 2025.
 The show follows drivers as they compete to see who can haul the most loads before the end of the season, while avoiding the pitfalls of dangerous icy roads and mechanical problems.